thoughtspile/grafar/docs/tutorial/1-plotting.md

 const colorGraph = grafar.pin({ axes: [x, y, z], color: [x, y, z] }, pan);
 ```

+You can set the background color of the container via CSS as usual.

 ## Toggling plot visibility

 `pin()` returns an object that allows you to show or hide the graphs independently via `hide()` method: